Jul 12, 2022 | 12 min read

 Now it's time to decide how much you want to charge for your services.
 Your rates might vary based on:

-• The type of place you clean (residential vs. commercial property, house, deck, driveway, window cleaning, etc.)
+• The type of place you clean (residential vs. commercial property, house, deck, driveway, roof cleaning, window cleaning, etc.)

 • The difficulty level of the cleaning